javalin/javalin-ssl/.github/README.md

 sniHostCheck=true;                                                    // Enable SNI hostname verification.
 tlsConfig=TLSConfig.INTERMEDIATE;                                     // Set the TLS configuration. (by default it uses Mozilla's intermediate configuration)

 // PEM loading options (mutually exclusive) pemFromPath("/path/to/cert.pem","/path/to/key.pem");                  // load from the given paths. pemFromPath("/path/to/cert.pem","/path/to/key.pem","keyPassword");    // load from the given paths with the given key password. pemFromClasspath("certName.pem","keyName.pem");                       // load from the given paths in the classpath. pemFromClasspath("certName.pem","keyName.pem","keyPassword");         // load from the given paths in the classpath with the given key password. pemFromInputStream(certInputStream,keyInputStream);                   // load from the given input streams. pemFromInputStream(certInputStream,keyInputStream,"keyPassword");     // load from the given input streams with the given key password. pemFromString(certString,keyString);                                  // load from the given strings. pemFromString(certString,keyString,"keyPassword");                    // load from the given strings with the given key password.

 // Keystore loading options (PKCS#12/JKS) (mutually exclusive) keystoreFromPath("/path/to/keystore.jks","keystorePassword");         // load the keystore from the given path keystoreFromClasspath("keyStoreName.p12","keystorePassword");         // load the keystore from the given path in the classpath. keystoreFromInputStream(keystoreInputStream,"keystorePassword");      // load the keystore from the given input stream.

+// Advanced options
+configConnectors = null;                                              // Consumer to configure the connectors. securityProvider = Conscrypt.newProvider();                           // Set the security provider to use.
 ```

 ## Notes